VinceSJ/coding_challenge_rm/q3_and_4/README.md

 We'll want some way to manage each of our property objects, so let's just manage it ~~by associating each proprty with its MSA_ID.~~ (~~Pretty sure those are unique...~~ *self, make sure to check MSA_ID is unique!*  **Yay self!** Checked, and... **they're not unique**.)
 Probably a good idea to have them associated with that ID anyway.

 Wheulp.
 Looks like we'll need something else to associate them with.
 I guess it could also just be an array of objects, but that seems so *untidy*...
 Could just iterate through.
 Property 1, then 2, etc. Oooh, how about we append a sequential number to the MSA_ID?
 Then again, maybe the MSA_ID doesn't matter at all?
 Eh, I guess an array would be fine...?

+Ah, wait, poking around the file, I now realize that PROP_ID might be the unique one.
+Let's go check...
+Yay! **PROP_ID** is unique!
+You can run the `check_uniqueness` script on any future CSV file if you think that uniqueness was just a fluke or you're worried it has become no longer unique.